Aaron-Bopp/TIM/40_Evergreens/Organization systems are not mutually exclusive.md

 ^[Usually if have to use only one organization system it is because you are working as a team at a organization or university, whether or not that system is good is one thing, but having everyone use the same system has it's advantages]

 You can take advantage of the [[Densely linked webs of thought provide intuitive access to knowledge|intuitive access of a web of thought]] while also benefitting from the [[Decimal based organization systems provide the easiest access to common notes|easy top level access that decimal based systems provide]].
 You can [[Use Obsidian tags as temporal classifiers]] and to organize knowledge, or you can forego tags entirely and just use [[topic notes]].
 In my vault I make use of the [[Johnny Decimal System]], [[MOC]]s, outlines, tags, indexes and folders.
-I have folders that are made up by the type of note, this structure is mirrored in tags, but there are some small differences (my personal notes are in a different folder from my [[evergreen notes]], but they still have the evergreen tag) that make having both valuable.
-I can use either tags or file paths to do queries.
+I have folders that are made up by the type of note, this structure is mirrored in tags, but there are some small differences
-I use the [[Johnny Decimal System]] for my top level folders and some notes, but most notes are kept in flat without numbers in the titles.
+^[my personal notes are in a different folder from my [[evergreen notes]], but they still have the evergreen tag] that make having both valuable.

 A good first step is, [[Only organize as much as your data requires]].
 If you don't even have a enough notes to overflow your file explorer, you probably don't need to be thinking to hard about [[organization]].
 For me the next step was to [[Using spaced repetition for your conceptual notes]], but depending on your use case this might be different.